sreedevi-i/nanoGPT-finetuning/README.md

 ## License & Acknowledgments

-* Built on the nanoGPT codebase (https://github.com/karpathy/nanoGPT.git) concept and Tiny Shakespeare dataset.
+* Built on the nanoGPT codebase (https://github.com/karpathy/nanoGPT.git) concept and the Shakespeare dataset.